-UNL stands for the premium unleaded gasoline price, DSL stands for the diesel price, Oil stands for the crude oil prices, φ_1 and ψ_1 measure the long-run impact of the retail fuel prices to a $\in 1$ increase in the international crude oil price (long-run pass-through or long run elasticities) and ε_t and υ_t are the two error terms.
-The residuals from the two regressions (e_t and u_t) represent deviations from the long-run equilibrium.
+UNL stands for the premium unleaded gasoline price, DSL stands for the diesel price, Oil stands for the crude oil price, φ_1 and ψ_1 measure the long-run impact of the retail fuel prices to a 1 cent (per litre) increase in the international crude oil price (long-run pass-through or long run elasticities) and ε_t and υ_t are the two error terms.
+Residuals from the two regressions (e_t and u_t) represent deviations from the long-run equilibrium.